 Risk Management refers to the process by which the Company identifies, monitors and mitigates its exposure to those risks which may arise from time to time from its business operations and its environment.
 At ABC Motors, Risk Management forms an integral part of the organisation's business management and corporate governance structure.
-The directors therefore strongly advocate the belief that a structure which embeds good governance principles and a risk-based management approach is a critical determinant in achieving the business objectives, success, and sustainability.
+The directors therefore strongly advocate the belief that a structure which embeds good governance principles and a risk-based management approach is a critical determinant in achieving the business objectives, success, and sustainability, especially in this era of highly volatile, disruptive and complex environment